What Is Preveal Framework Version 2?

 Frameworks do not compete with facts, professional knowledge, or scientific understanding.
 Their purpose is to organize observation into a consistent process so that information can be explored more thoughtfully and with greater clarity.

-Why These Three Parts Belong Together
+Why the Four Layers Belong Together

 What This Can Feel Like in Everyday Life